xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/xcat_object/osimage.rst

 * Case 2:

-Create a osimage definition "customized-rhels7-ppc64-install-compute" based on an existed osimage "rhels7-ppc64-install-compute", the osimage "customized-rhels7-ppc64-install-compute" will inherit all the attributes of "rhels7-ppc64-install-compute" except installing the additional packages specified in the file "/tmp/otherpkg.list":
+Create a osimage definition "customized-rhels7-ppc64-install-compute" based on an existing osimage "rhels7-ppc64-install-compute", the osimage "customized-rhels7-ppc64-install-compute" will inherit all the attributes of "rhels7-ppc64-install-compute" except installing the additional packages specified in the file "/tmp/otherpkg.list":

 *step 1* : write the osimage definition "rhels7-ppc64-install-compute" to a stanza file "osimage.stanza" ::